top of page

 Relational Ethics in Practice presents a new collection of narratives on ethics in day-to-day therapeutic practice.
 Highly experienced professionals form a range of roles in the therapeutic professions explore ways of developing ethical and effective relationships.
 The contributors proofed the reader with engaging and informative narratives that indicate how ethics can inform and influenced practice in a variety of clinical contexts across the helping professions.
 These personal and professional narratives will encourage people to think more proactively about ethics and the impact that they have on both therapeutic practice and life in general.

-Anti-discriminatory Practice in Counselling and Psychotherapy-.jpeg
+Anti-discriminatory Practice in Counselling and Psychotherapy

 Anti-discriminatory Practice in Counselling and Psychotherapy: